-Jacob Obitsø Nielsen (jacobon@mek.dtu.dk) Supervisors: Karen Pantleon (kapa@mek.dtu.dk) Improving the mechanical properties and performance of components for applications under extreme mechanical loading, like for example for bearings, is one of the key issues within surface engineering.
-Electrochemical deposition as a rather efficient, industrially feasible and widely applied process for numerous engineering applications.
-Although not being one of the most traditional electrochemically deposited materials, the formation of Fe-C coatings is a promising alternative to bulk steel components requiring extensive surface treatments for strengthening.
-Fe-C coatings will allow the changeover to more environmental friendly, hard and wear resistant coatings compared to the presently predominant hard chrome coatings, assuming that they meet the demands on mechanical and corrosion properties.
-The interplay between different process parameters (e.g. plating additives, pH and temperature of the electrolyte, as well as current density, type of current, current efficiency) and the experimental set-up (e.g. pulse plating) affects the internal structure (e.g. grain size and shape, preferred crystallographic orientations, stresses and strains) and associated properties (e.g. hardness, wear and corrosion resistance) of the Fe-C coatings.
+Supervisors: Jacob Obitsø Nielsen (jacobon@mek.dtu.dk) Karen Pantleon (kapa@mek.dtu.dk) Improving the mechanical properties and performance of components for applications under extreme mechanical loading, like for example for bearings, is one of the key issues within surface engineering.
+Electrochemical deposition as a rather efficient, industrially feasible and widely applied process provides a huge potential for numerous engineering applications.
+Although not being one of the most traditional materials synthesized by electrochemical deposition, the formation of Fe-C coatings is a promising alternative to bulk steel components requiring extensive surface treatments for strengthening and will allow the changeover to more environmental friendly, hard and wear resistant coatings compared to the presently predominant hard chrome coatings.
+The interplay between different process parameters (e.g. plating additives, pH and temperature of the electrolyte, as well as current density, type of current, current efficiency) and the experimental set-up (e.g. pulse plating) certainly will affect the internal structure (e.g. grain size and shape, preferred crystallographic orientations, stresses and strains) and associated properties (e.g. hardness, wear and corrosion resistance) of the Fe-C coatings.
 Systematic studies are required for understanding the individual and synergetic influences for finally optimizing the quality of the deposited coatings.
-Various BSc or MSc projects are offered, where each of the projects can address one or more of the following issues (specific content and corresponding time frame can be adapted as needed): either 1.
-Improving properties: The galvanic coupling between Fe and C is responsible for an unwanted corrosion of the Fe-C coating when exposed to humid atmosphere or water.
-Alloying the coating with elements capable of passivating the surface to prevent corrosion will broaden the applications from being limited to oil based environments.
-Alloying can be done either by diffusion or co-deposition. or - 2.
+Various BSc or MSc projects are offered, where each of the projects can address one or more of the following issues (specific content and corresponding time frame can be adapted as needed): - 1.
+Improving corrosion properties: The galvanic coupling between Fe and C is responsible for an unwanted corrosion of the Fe-C coating when exposed to humid atmosphere or water.
+Alloying the coating with elements capable of passivating the surface to prevent further corrosion and improve mechanical properties will broaden the applications from being limited to oil based environments.
+Alloying can be done either by diffusion or co-deposition. - 2.
 Pluse plating: In the typical electroplating process, direct current (DC) is supplied to the plating bath as straight DC current.
-In pulse plating, the DC power arrives in the bath in a series of short pulses (up to over 10,000 times per second).
-Precise changes in the regulation of these cycles should affect the plated deposits (e.g. better materials distribution, lower porosity, smaller grain sizes and associated improved mechanical properties). - or - 3.
-Thermal stability of as-deposited coatings: The nanocrystalline nature of the as-deposited coatings implies the risk of microstructure evolutions with time and temperature, which would affect mechanical strength and wear resistance.
-The link between the final stable structure and the process parameters is essential for tailoring the coatings towards their long-term applications at elevated temperatures. - or a combination of ideas within Fe-C coatings.
+In pulse plating, the DC power arrives in the bath in a series of short pulses (up to over 10,000 times per second.
+Precise changes in the regulation of these cycles affect the plated deposits (e.g. better materials distribution, lower porosity, smaller grain sizes and associated improved mechanical properties). - 3.
+The substrate: The nature of the substrate has a profound effect on the coating growth: Preferred crystallographic orientations and the morphology of grains can be tailored.
+The resulting growth characteristics has a direct effect on the coating properties and performance. - 4.
+Thermal and mechanical stability of as-deposited coatings: The nanocrystalline nature of the as-deposited coatings implies the risk of microstructure and property evolutions as a function of time and temperature.
+The link between the final stable structure and the process parameters is essential for tailoring the coatings.
+All projects require literature study and a lot of experimental work with materials synthesis and/or materials characterization and testing.